dani-77/suckless/README.md

 And then run your script.
 Example: `sh debian_install.sh`

-Included are 2 extra scripts for creation of .profile or .xinitrc.
+Included are 2 extra scripts for creation of .profile or .xinitrc

 Enjoy.